Scaling Self-Regulated Strategy Development (SRSD) Research

 In multiple large scale SRSD studies and in every school supported by thinkSRSD that uses this writing instruction – this approach has succeeded in significantly raising literacy and SEL (social emotional learning) outcomes.
 Due to this demonstrated success, the federal government and various professional learning organizations have supported thinkSRSD efforts to scale this method in order to create hubs and to study proficiency outcomes.

-We are seeking 100 schools to participate in this evidenced based instruction scale up that includes free PD, delivered by thinkSRSD, and teaching materials – plus stipends.
+We seek schools to participate in this grant-funded work.
+You will receive free or subsidized PD, delivered by thinkSRSD, and teaching materials.

 Learn an overview of SRSD and what instructional methods you would receive in the free PD as a participant in the research study

 What is the purpose of the research?

 We will scale key components of established evidence-based practices for writing instruction:

 Teach students how to take themselves through close reading and using the full writing process, independently.